-Fort Smith is our southernmost town, hugging the Alberta border.
-Way down there in the tropics, dusk comes early – like, before 11 p.m.
-By one in the morning you might actually have to squint to read.
+Fort Smith is the NWT's southernmost town, hugging the Alberta border.
+Way down yonder, dusk comes early on the solstice.
+Like, before 11 p.m.
+By one in the morning you may actually have to squint to read.

-Hay River is approximately an hour's drive north of the Alberta border.
-At that latitude, the town enjoys 19 hours and 11 minutes of sunlight today.
+Hay River is about an hour's drive north of the Alberta border.
+At that latitude, the Hub enjoys 19 hours and 11 minutes of sunlight today.

-In Yellowknife, north of Great Slave Lake, the sun will only be down tonight for four hours and one minute.
-People will literally be golfing at midnight.
+In Yellowknife, north of Great Slave Lake, the sun will only leave the sky tonight for four hours and one minute.
+But it won't get dark.
+Consider it an extended twilight.
+Golfers will literally be teeing off at midnight.

-Fort Simpson isn't quite as far north as Yellowknife, but it's farther west, so the sun sets later.
-If you're there, your day will be 18 hours and 57 minutes long today.
+Fort Simpson isn't quite as far north as Yellowknife, but it's farther west, so the sun sets later in the Dehcho's biggest community.
+If you're in Fort Simpson, your day will be 18 hours and 57 minutes long.
 Hope you brought a sleep mask.

 Gamètı̀ is halfway between Great Slave and Great Bear Lakes.
 The sun sets tonight at a half past midnight and rises again at 3 a.m.
-In between, the lake will basically look like the picture above.
+In those two-plus hours, the sky will essentially look like the picture above.

 Wrigley is several hours' drive north of Fort Simpson.
-The sun will only be down tonight for about three and a half hours.
-Dusk will slide seemlessly into dawn and kids will be out playing until the wee hours.
+The sun will only go away for a little more than three hours.
+Dusk will slide seamlessly into dawn and kids will be out playing until the wee hours.

 The Mackenzie River community of Tulita is smack-dab on the 65th Parallel.
-On the solstice, the sun slips below the horizon for about two hours before creeping back into the sky.
+On the solstice, the sun slips below the horizon for about two hours before quickly returning to the sky.

 Norman Wells is pretty darn close to the Arctic Circle.
-Winters are shrouded in darkness – but summers are brilliantly bright.
+Winters are shrouded in darkness – but summers are brilliant.
 Tonight, sunset and sunrise will only be 94 minutes apart.
 It'll be like the sun ducked below the horizon, took a quick power nap, and then popped back up.

-Sachs Harbour, our northernmost community, hasn't seen true night for the past couple months – and it'll be August before night returns.
-Until then, the sun will always be up, spinning around in circles in the sky.
+Sachs Harbour, the NWT's northernmost community, doesn't see a true night for several months.
+It will be August before night returns to this Arctic community.
+Until then, the sun will always be up, spinning circles overhead.